marcosschroh/pyinstamation/README.md

 # PYINSTAMATION

-> Easy to use instagram bot written in python 3
+> Easy to use, config oriented, instagram bot, written in python 3

 ![](./docs/demo.gif)